jasonw-magenic/pcf-workshop/04-management/src/BikeShop.API/README.md

 using Microsoft.Extensions.DependencyInjection;
 using Steeltoe.CloudFoundry.Connector.MySql;
 using Steeltoe.CloudFoundry.Connector.MySql.EFCore;
+using BikeShop.API.Data;
+using BikeShop.API.Models;
+using BikeShop.API.Repositories;
+using BikeShop.API.Services;

+//next 4 lines added in lab #4 using Microsoft.OpenApi.Models;
+using Steeltoe.Common.HealthChecks;
 using Steeltoe.Management.CloudFoundry;
-using Steeltoe.Management.Endpoint.CloudFoundry;
-using Steeltoe.Common.HealthChecks;
+using Steeltoe.Management.Endpoint.Info;
-using Swashbuckle.AspNetCore.Swagger;
+using BikeShop.API.Contributors;

 namespace BikeShop.API
 {